xpcoffee/xpcoffee.github.io/_posts/2021-02-14-redux-side-effects.md

 Benefits of this approach:

 -   Components can be kept simple.
 All the added complexity of side-effects is encapsulated in sagas.
-This is useful for both code re-use (components can be shared without)
+This is useful for code reuse as a component can be re-used in a different context where its actions are mapped to other sagas.
 -   redux-saga can decide when to run a saga.
 This allows it to provide optimizations e.g. only run a saga for the latest action rather than for every action.
 This can save a lot of time/prevent bugs if you were to implement this yourself.
 -   Sagas and components can be tested independently; components tests can focus on testing that the correct actions are dispatched.
+This separation of concerns can allow you to have simple component tests (which are expensive relative to normal unit tests); not having side effects in components means you don't have to re-render the component and account for potentially asynchronous logic.
+Alongside this, the trickier side-effectful logic can be tested using normal javascript unit tests.

 Downsides of this approach: